 For instance, a parent may try to use differential attention or differential reinforcement – increase attention for good behavior and no attention for bad behavior – to extinct a child’s challenging behavior.
-However, the child may act up more to try to get back the parents’ attention1.
+However, the child may act up more to try to get back the parents’ attention2.

 Extinct Behavior May Come Back After Extinction

 Extinction doesn’t mean the behavior is gone forever.
 Spontaneous recovery is the sudden return of the previously extinct behavior.

-Extinction burst can also turn into extinction-induced aggression when the individual increases the extinct behavior or uses a different undesired behavior aggressively to try to get back the lost reinforcement2.
+Extinction burst can also turn into extinction-induced aggression when the individual increases the extinct behavior or uses a different undesired behavior aggressively to try to get back the lost reinforcement3.

 What Influences Resistance to Extinction

 The schedules of reinforcement play a significant role in how resistant a learned behavior is to extinction.
-A continuous schedule reinforces the conditioned response every time while a partial schedule reinforces only some of the times.
+A continuous schedule reinforces the conditioned response every time, while a partial schedule only reinforces some times.

-Behavior acquired under partial reinforcement schedule is more resistant to extinction than action acquired under continuous reinforcement.
-This phenomenon is called the Partial Reinforcement Extinction Effect (PREE)3.
+Behavior acquired under a partial reinforcement schedule is more resistant to extinction than action acquired under continuous reinforcement.
+This phenomenon is called the Partial Reinforcement Extinction Effect (PREE)4.

 One good illustration of the resistance to extinction property is gambling.
 Gambling addiction, especially slot machine addiction, is notoriously hard to extinct.
-When gambling, a gambler wins some of the time, but not all of the time.
-This partial reinforcement significantly increases the resistance to addiction extinction4.
+When gambling, a gambler wins some of the time but not all the time.
+This partial reinforcement significantly increases the resistance to addiction extinction5.

 Another factor that influences extinction is context.
 Context refers to anything in the environment.
-It could be scenery, location, or presence of other objects.
+It could be scenery, location, or the presence of other objects.

-Let’s say a target behavior is acquired in context A and the extinction process carries out in the same context.
-After extinction completes, meaning an individual doesn’t react to the conditioned stimulus anymore, presenting the conditioned stimulus in another environment may result in the spontaneous recovery of the extinct behavior5.
+Let’s say a target behavior is acquired in context A, and the extinction process occurs in the same context.
+After extinction completes, meaning an individual doesn’t react to the conditioned stimulus anymore, presenting the conditioned stimulus in another environment may result in the spontaneous recovery of the extinct behavior6.